 from Alabama (1859-1861)

 and later Associate Justice

 Erected 1958 by Huntsville Historical Society/The Virginia Clay Clopton Chapter, U.D.C.

 Location.
 34° 41.665′ N, 86° 21.631′ W. Marker is near Gurley, Alabama, in Madison County.
 Marker is on John T Reid Parkway/Lee Highway (U.S. 72) 0.1 miles east of Walker Street, on the right when traveling west.
-Touch for map.
-Marker is just before the Jackson/Madison County line when traveling East.
-It is in front of an Touch for directions.
+Marker is Touch for map.
+Marker is in this post office area: Gurley AL 35748, United States of America.
+Touch for directions.